LifeActor/ykdl/README.rst

 A video downloader focus on China mainland video sites.

 Origin website: https://github.com/zhangn1985/ykdl

-Later migrated to a new website: https://github.com/SeaHOH/ykdl Today it migrated to my name, and this is the new website: https://github.com/LifeActor/ykdl
+Later migrated to a new website: https://github.com/SeaHOH/ykdl

+Today it migrated to my repositories, and this is the new website: https://github.com/LifeActor/ykdl

 This project is a fork of
 `you-get <https://github.com/soimort/you-get>`_ with below changes.